Duke: Iberian peninsula

 When the Christian Reconquista, sweeping the Moors from the former Caliphate of Córdoba and its taifa-remnants, transformed the territory of former Suevic and Visigothic realms into Catholic feudal principalities, none of these warlords was exactly styled duke.
-A few (as Portugal itself) started as count (even if the title of dux was sometimes added), but soon all politically relevant princes were to use the royal style of king.
+A few (as Portugal itself) started as count (even if the title of dux was sometimes added), but soon all politically relevant princes came to use the royal style of king.

 Portugal

 In Portugal, the title of duke was granted for the first time in 1415 to infante Peter and infante Henry, the second and third sons of king John I, following their participation in the successful Conquest of Ceuta.
 Pedro became the first Duke of Coimbra and Henry the first Duke of Viseu.

 From the reign of king Manuel I, the title of Duke of Beja was given to the second son of the monarch.
 This was changed during the Liberal regime in the 19th century (with Queen Maria II), when the first infante (second son of the monarch) got the title of Duke of Porto and the second infante (third son) was known as Duke of Beja.

 There are examples of duke as a subsidiary title, granted to the most powerful noble houses: